-"You will get invited to a military ball and only have maybe a week to find a dress, so it is just wonderful that they have this here," said Amanda Walsh, a mother of four whose husband serves.
+"You will get invited to a military ball and only have maybe a week to find a dress, so it is just wonderful that they have this here," said Amanda Walsh, a mother of four whose husband is currently deployed.

 "It's free.
 It’s awesome," she said.
 "I felt really like kind of like a princess.”

 Military special event balls are tradition and build camaraderie, said Zsaselle Huerta, who is on active duty.

 "I'm looking for my MP battalion ball, so it’s coming up on the 12th.
 Our whole company is going, so it’s pretty awesome," said Huerta.

 Organizers have collected up to 755 donated dresses since November.